ant-design/ant-design/docs/react/practical-projects.en-US.md

 After completing the UI, we will begin processing the data and logic.

-dva manages the domain model with `model`, with reducers for synchronous state update, effects for async logic, and subscriptions for data source subscribe.
+dva manages the domain model with `model`, with reducers for synchronous state updates, effects for async logic, and subscriptions for data source subscribe.

 Let's create a model `models/products.js` by typing: